opnfv/fuel/docs/release/installation/installation.instruction.rst

 provided in this document.

 =========================================
-Hardware requirements for virtual deploys
+Hardware Requirements for Virtual Deploys
 =========================================

 The following minimum hardware requirements must be met for the virtual